crate/crate/docs/sql/statements/alter-publication.rst

 Description
 ===========

 Update the list of published table according to the command.
+If a table gets deleted from the publication and it has existing subscriptions, the replication of the table stops for all subscribers.
+Already replicated data remains on the subscribed clusters, therefore subscribers can not re-subscribe again to the tables removed from the publication.

 Parameters
 ==========